jan-carreras/torrentpreviewer/README.md

 ## Docker usage

 - Execute `docker-compose build`.
+  - Are you on OSX?
 It might take a while.
 Drink a coffee.
 Maybe two.
 Shower.
 Call mum.
 - Create the database (see section below) on the root of the project
 - Execute `docker-compose up` and you'll the HTTP listening on :8080